nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > Use case ends

 3a.
-The given tag is invalid
+The request tag is invalid

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-4a.
-The new given tag is invalid
+3b.
+The new tag is invalid

-> 4a1.
+> 3b1.
 AddressBook shows an error message <br>
-  Use case resumes at step 3
+  Use case resumes at step 2

 5a.
 The user's reply is invalid

 > 5a1.
 AddressBook shows an error message <br>
   Use case resumes at step 4

-6a.
+5b.
 The user's reply is "No"

 > Use case ends